 LPHR works to promote human rights as set out in the Universal Declaration of Human Rights, subsequent United Nations Conventions and Declarations and other international treaties and laws in the Middle East and particularly in Palestine and Israel by obtaining redress for and relieving need among the victims of abuse; researching into and monitoring human rights issues; providing related technical and legal advice; contributing to the sound administration of human rights law; promoting public awareness of and respect and support for human rights.
 In promoting human rights as aforesaid the charity shall in every case act objectively, impartially and exclusively for the benefit of the public in accordance with the Law of Charity of England and Wales from time to time.

 LPHR works, both in the UK and abroad, on legal issues focused on protecting and promoting Palestinian human rights, with a special focus on Palestinians living under Israeli occupation in the West Bank (including East Jerusalem) and Gaza Strip.
-It pursues its goals through litigation, advocacy, education and awareness raising, dissemination of information and lobbying.
+It pursues its goals through a combination of human rights education and advocacy, research and monitoring projects, lobbying, and utilising human rights mechanisms of domestic and international institutions.
 Where possible it takes its lead from, and co-ordinates its work with, lawyers and human-rights organisations in the region.

 For more information, please click here.